JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/Documentation_HPC.md

 4. Boot over the network
 For code details please see this [file](pxe_notes.pdf) and for the script that automates the installation of a specified APT package into multiple chrooted Linux system images stored under /mnt/netboot_common/nfs see [this file](install_package_to_all_images.sh) .
 (Note : DHCP server is a network server that automatically assigns IP addresses and other network configuration parameters to devices on a network and TFTP is a simplified file transfer service that allows devices to exchange files across a network)

+# NFS Setup
+Every Raspberry Pi device sees the same disk via NFS.
+NFS, or Network File System, is a protocol that allows users to access and manage files on a remote computer as if they were stored locally.
+It enables file sharing across a network, making it easier to collaborate and access data from different devices.
+The shared directory is /mnt/hpc_shared.
+Additionally, for the setups of NFS, we firstly install NFS Server on login node and then create the shared directory previously mentioned.
+Then we configure the /etc/exports and afterwards we export ans start the NFS Server.
+Lastly we setup the NFS Clients on every compute node(i.e red3) by mounting them on the shared directory and we make it persistent on reboot by edit the /etc/fstab file.
+For more code information make sure to look in [this file](NFS_Setup)